anagelberg/anagelberg/README.md

 <h3>A Full-Stack Developer in Vancouver, BC (Canada)</h3>

 #### 💁‍♀️ About Me:
-My path to web development, transitioning from six years in medical research and a Master's in Pathology and Laboratory Medicine, reflects my enthusiasm for learning and embracing new challenges.
-As a recent BrainStation Web Development Bootcamp graduate, I find joy in building user-friendly digital experiences, and am excited about combining my analytical skills from research with my passion for tech to build meaningful software solutions.
-In this journey, I'm continually inspired by the ever-evolving nature of technology and its potential to positively impact our lives.
+I'm continually inspired by the ever-evolving nature of technology and its potential to positively impact our lives.
+I recently switched into software development after six years in academic research due to the joy I find in building such interfaces and solving puzzles, and am extremely excited to combine my analytic skills from research with my passion for building meaningful solutions.
+I love to learn and to challenge myself, and my greatest strength is in my continuous striving for excellence & improvement in all that I do.

 #### 💻 Current Work:
 I'm actively developing [MovieJar](https://github.com/anagelberg/MovieJar), a movie organization and recommendation platform.
 My current focus is integrating Google Authorization to streamline user access and implementing interactive features to enhance user engagement.
 This project showcases my capability to build user-centric applications with robust backend support.